trailofbits/mc-ansible/README.md

 `ansible.yml` holds user-oriented variables for the provisioned DigitalOcean droplet instance.

-* manticore_script: the path to the manticore script that will be executed on the droplet
+* manticore_env: directory in which manticore scripts will be run
-* remote_uname: your username on the droplet
+* manticore_script: script inside of manticore_env to run
-* working_dir: the current working directory
+* remote_uname: username on the droplet
-* logfile: file to save the stdout of a manticore run on the droplet to
+* working_dir: current working directory on local machine
-* results_dir: path to the results of the manticore script to copy back to local from the droplet.
+* logfile: log file of manticore script that will be saved under working_dir